techlore/go-incognito/Scripts/Section 2/2_ Minimalism_.md

 No matter what, avoid spy software from third party companies, that’s a big no-no.

+**As important as making a lesson geared towards beginners can be, I have made the fatal mistake
+    of failing to mention those of you already using Linux.
+This entire lesson, as well as the previous lesson (2.2) apply to Linux.
+BleachBit offers Linux support, just as it does for Windows.**

 [Queue Outro Promos]

 So that wraps it up for minimalism.
 Remember: Less is more.
 The less programs,